 1. Org. moment:

-2. Actualization of students' knowledge:
+2. Updating students’ knowledge:

-Name a major topic we are studying.
+Name big topic which we are studying.

-3. Repetition of the past:
+3. Repetition of what has been covered:

 What is a natural community?